ftechmax/argdefender/docs/design-decisions.md

 }
 ```

-This takes away all the usability of Guard for people using the previous versions of C# but it is
+This takes away all the usability of ArgDefender for people using the previous versions of C# but it is
 somewhat acceptable because a) there is no other way that provides this level of readability with so
 little performance impact and b) as far as the binary compatibility is concerned, people can use
-Guard with C# 7.2 and still be able to target down to .NET Standard 1.0.
+ArgDefender with C# 7.2 and still be able to target down to .NET Standard 1.0.

 A compile-time symbol to toggle byref arguments/returns may be added in the future, so a version
 that doesn't take advantage of the new features can be compiled with copy-by-value semantics and